-Kids loves getting messy and playing in the mud.
+Kids love getting messy and playing in the mud.
 Create a mud pie station to keep that creativity flowing.
-With a big pot of dirt set under the table, water filled cans nearby, and pots, pans and bowls to help create the best mud pies around.
+You will need a big pot of dirt set under the table, water-filled cans nearby, and pots, pans, and bowls to help create the best mud pies around.
 Aprons are kept nearby to keep clothes, and clothes only, clean.
-This mud pie station is perfect for hands on play.
+This mud pie station is perfect for hands-on play.

 20. Outdoor Music Station

 Bring music outdoors with this outdoor music station.
 Perfect for learning and playing any time of year.
 It will also make a perfect addition to your yard or garden.
 Old or young, kids will love playing and creating great music.

 You don’t have to spend a lot of money or time to create fun backyard games for the family.
 This urban horseshoes game is made from washers and an empty can.
 The wooden box can be a great DIY project or simply get creative and find another great resource around the house.
 The object of the game…toss the washers into the can.

 Bean bag toss games are so much fun.
 This backyard cornhole set is a great way to get family and friends together for some friendly competition.
 It’s such a simple game with simple rules that makes it a perfect game for everyone to play.
 It’s called corn hole because the bags were traditionally filled with corn and tossed into the hole.
 You can purchase pre-made bean bags from the store or online.

 Chalk time is so much fun and outdoor chalk time is even better.
 But, in the summertime, the ground can get really hot and is not safe for kids to lie on to create chalk-filled masterpieces.
 Create an outdoor chalkboard on your fence to create a perfect space to draw, color, and chalk it up all day long.
 Just primer and paint a piece of plywood and attach it to your outdoor fence.
 So simple and easy.